SCOREC/meshFields/docs/pumiFieldNotes.md

   - polygonal meshes - i.e., wachpress shape functions for seaice
 - How will these fields interact with mesh adaptation?
   - convert back to mesh library native format?
+    - consider defining a field backend that uses flat arrays for easy/clean conversion.
+Christian's serialize/deserialize functions do this.
+It may be 'better' for these operations to be explicit/exposed.
   - can omegah adapt use these operations for cavity based field transfer without invasive changes?
 Do we define 'cavity' specific field operations?
+- Are their fields that require storage of a matrix of values at each dof?

-## Functions
+## Terminology

-- terminology
 - dof - exists at a dof holder, can be scalar, vector, matrix, etc.
 - dof holder
   - can contain a dof
   - possible holder: mesh entities, quadrature points, element centroids, etc.
-  - node - a location on a mesh entitiy that is a dof holder, multiple nodes can exist per mesh entity
+- node - a location on a mesh entitiy that is a dof holder.
+Multiple nodes can exist per mesh entity.
+For example, a mesh edge could have multiple nodes for a high order shape function.

+## Functionality

+- data types - any POD, don't store everything as a double
+- primative data containers that can be stored per dof in a given field
+  - scalar
-- storage - scalar, vector, matrix per dof
+  - vector - three components
+     - is it general enough to support vectorNd where N={1,2,3}
 - field
   - requires shape, ownership, and mesh association
 - shape - defines the node distribution where the coordinates and field values (DOF’s) are stored
-  - pumi supports the following
+  - pumi supports the following - each row contains <name, order [, notes]>
-    - name, order, notes
     - linear, 1
     - lagrange, {1,2}
     - serendipity, 2